The Best Lex Fridman Podcast Episodes

 Michael Levin is a biologist looking to understand and control complex pattern formation in biological systems.
 This is a mind-blowing episode relating to cell biology and creating artificial life known as Xenobots.
 Among other things, Michael explains how cells communicate to regenerate tissues, and how they multiply uncontrollably when this mechanism goes wrong.

 Joscha Bach is a German cognitive scientist, AI researcher, and philosopher.
-When he takes an IQ test, Joscha breaks reality.
 Racing from one idea to the next at high levels of abstraction, he introduces us to new ways of thinking about life, consciousness, free will, space-time, reality, simulations, psychedelics, AGI, and more, more, more.

 Alex Garland is the masterful science fiction writer and director behind the movies Ex Machina, Annihilation, and 28 Days Later, as well as the thought-provoking TV series Devs and the novel The Beach.
 Here, Alex talks about his intuitions and curiosities around artificial intelligence, quantum physics, and the human psyche, and how he levels them up through storytelling.